-2.2.3.3 Unresolved programming conflicts
+2.3.3.1 Unresolved programming conflicts

-When adherence to the process in Para 2.2.2 is not possible, units are to refer to Para 2.2.3.4 and Para 2.4.1.
-If an airspace or provision of ATC services programming conflict cannot be resolved by the Monthly or Weekly Airspace Coordination Conference, the SATCO will resolve the conflict in consultation with the units at a minimum of the XO level.
-YAMB permanent flying units have agreed to the order of priorities detailed in Para 2.2.3.4 as the initial framework for conflict resolution.
+If an airspace or provision of ATC services programming conflict cannot be resolved by the Monthly or Weekly Airspace Coordination Conference, the 452SQN AMB FLT FLTCDR will resolve the conflict in consultation with unit XOs.
+YAMB permanent flying units have agreed to the order of priorities detailed in Para 2.3.3.2 as the initial framework for conflict resolution.
 Air Operations Directive (AOD) articulated priorities will be used for higher guidance if required.

-2.2.3.4 YAMB permanent flying units agreed airspace priorities
+2.3.3.2 YAMB permanent flying units agreed airspace priorities

 YAMB Domestic Airspace

 Priority Event

 1a ACG conversion to type course events

 1b AMG conversion to type course events

 2 Critical currency event

 3 Planned ROZ Gauntlet operations

 4 Other

-AFTA
+AMB SUA

 Priority Event

 1 Major exercise use

 2 ACG in the WETA (including non -YAMB based), AMG in the CETA

 3 Other - YAMB permanent unit

 4 Other - YAMB temporary unit

 5 Other - Non-YAMB unit